June 22, 2020

-Have you ever wondered if you can trade your house for another?
+Can you trade houses with someone?
 If you have ever owned a car, you are probably familiar with how car trade-ins work — or at least are familiar with the concept.
-When you are in the market to buy a new car, many dealerships will give you the opportunity to trade in your old car.
+Usually, both homeowners are approved for loans, and while homes may differ in value, both mortgages are closed traditionally.

 You simply show up on the car lot, test drive a few new cars, find one that you like, and sign some paperwork — and then you’re on your way with your new car, bidding your old car farewell in the rear view mirror.
 Wouldn’t it be nice if it was this simple when it comes time to buy a new house?